kazzle101/daytimeTimelapseMaker/README.md

 ```
 $ crontab -e
 ```
-if asked, select nano as the editor then add:
+if asked, select nano as the editor then add to the end:
 ```
 */5 * * * * python ~/Programming/daytimelapse/tlphotos.py
 ```
 with '**~/Programming/daytimelapse/**' being the path to where you saved the script.
 This takes an image every five minutes.

 ## Combining the JPG files to a video